 The wealth extraction is in overdrive currently like one of those shopping sprees from the 1990s except instead of somebody from the hood running through the store trying to stuff a cart with TVs and appliances, it's oligarchs and thieves taking breathtakingly overt steps to rob every last cent from the American money printer before it collapses.
 Everything is inflated other than paychecks, the national debt has gotten to a point where it can no longer be ignored and is affecting everyday Americans, and the future is a bloody nightmare economically.

-So my advice is to realize what has actual value, and trade your paper wealth to attain it while counting you blessings that you had the opportunity while most do not and those born today will never.
+So my advice is to realize what has actual value, and trade your paper wealth to attain it while counting your blessings that you had the opportunity to do so, while most today did not, and those born today never will.
 Purchase land away from people that can provide your requirements.
 Food, water, heat, energy, and security.
 You do not want to be near large numbers of people in the future that will arise.
 You do not want a bank owning your property so pay off your mortgage despite the tax penalties.
-You do not want to be dependent upon a power grid as that connection is just one more way you will be fleeced and already in multiple states people are paying more for their electric bills than they do on their mortgages and that will only increase.
-Solar power is a legitimate way to provide your own power and heat but you need to install it yourself so you're not fleeced by some lease or green company's promises and a legitimate system is not cheap.
+You do not want to be dependent upon a power grid as that connection is just one more way you will be robbed and already in multiple states people are paying more for their electric bills than they do on their mortgages and that will only increase.
+Solar power is a legitimate way to provide your own power and heat but you need to install it yourself so you're not fleeced by some lease or green company's promises.
+Make no mistake, a legitimate solar power system is not cheap.
 But it will be the cheaper option as electrical prices continue to go up and up, more people get off grid and leave the rest of the grid customers to shoulder more of the costs of the aging infrastructure, and as surveillance centers pawned off as "data centers" continue to drive up demand.
-Learn about freeze drying and dry storage and start stockpiling food that is available now, despite being far more expensive than it was a few years ago, because that food will become harder to come by and far more expensive in the future.
+The Grid Death Spiral will ensure that every single year, people on the grid pay increasingly more for their connections and it will be asymptotic like so many charts today are.
+You do not want to be on the grid, it's a huge losing proposition.
+Beyond energy, you should learn about freeze drying and dry storage and start stockpiling food that is available now, despite it being far more expensive today than it was a few years ago, because that food will become harder to come by and far more expensive in the future.
 Don't store enough food for a couple weeks, store enough for the rest of your life.
 Once that's done, then learn how to grow your own food.

 Once you have that achieved, you can take any wealth you have left over and live the normie life knowing that once the music stops, you're set.
 Go crazy with your beach front condo in the city and your electric vehicle that can be shut off over the air, travel and go see the shows, hookers and blow and all that.
-Once the other shoe drops, you just have to get back to the abundance you have created if you can get back before the real lockdowns commence.
-But don't think such an off the grid life is inexpensive.
+Buy rental real estate to provide an income so long as you can walk away from it.
+Stack up gold if you want, even though the on and off ramps are controlled to convert it into real things you need and despite the fact that most people who have things of real value will not want to exchange them for gold, so what, it's pretty.
+Grab some of that fake digital currency, it doesn't matter once you have the things of real value that you need, then it's just funny money at that point.
+Once the other shoe drops and reality becomes undeniable, you simply have to get back to the abundance you've created and stored, if you can get back before the real lockdowns commence.
+But don't think for a second that such an off the grid life is inexpensive or something you can make happen in a weekend, at least not if you want to live with all the creature comforts just as you would on grid.
 It takes a whole lot of money and/or work to live independently.
 But it's the most valuable investment you can possibly make.
 It's important to learn the lessons Americans learned in the Great Depression before the depression happens, because what we're in for is going to be far worse.
+It won't be a blip.
+The pendulum will not swing back.
 It won't be a paragraph in human history, it will be an entire new chapter, maybe even a new book.

 If you don't have the paper wealth to convert to real wealth, you're in a bad spot.
 If you are reading this thinking "tin foil" or "panikan" or some such idiotic term, you're too propagandized and too retarded and also in a bad spot.
 For the rest, you had better get ahead of this, there's not much time left to make the smartest move you've ever made before your imaginary paper wealth disappears.
 Good luck.